Mark Chapter Twelve

 Mark 12:43 & 44

-Calling his disciples to him, Jesus said, 'Truly I tell you, this poor widow has put more into the treasury than all the others.
-They all gave out of their wealth; but she, out of her poverty, put in everything - all she had to live on.'
+He called his talmidim to him and said to them, "Yes!
+I tell you, this poor widow has put more in the offering-box than all the others making donations.
+For all of them, out of their wealth, have contributed money they can easily spare; but she, out of her poverty, has given everything she had to live on."

 Jesus explained to His disciples that the poor woman gave more than all the others but what did He mean?
 She gave in faith because, after her gift, she did not have any way to provide for herself and she was trusting in God.
 The others had gave a portion of what they had and probably had calculated what they could afford to give.